localstack/docs/content/en/docs/Integrations/terraform/index.md

 ```

 ### Services
-Third, we have to point the individual services to LocalStack.
+Additionally, we have to point the individual services to LocalStack.
 In case of S3, this looks like the following snippet

 ```
 endpoints {